moonlitesolutions/SolrVagrant/README.md

 To use it:
 1. Clone this repo
 2. Edit the `Vagrantfile`, find this line and replace it with your branch.

-This can be anything, but the playbook will automatically run tox inside. ansible.raw_arguments  = [
+		ansible.raw_arguments  = [
       	'--extra-vars "git_repo=https://github.com/nickvasilyev/SolrClient.git"'
     	]